jesusvasquez333/ProgramFPGA-docker/README.md

 ## How to run the container

 You need to have a copy of your Firmware MCS (or MCS.gz) file in you host OS.

-Also, your host must be able to reach the target FPGA.
+Your host must have a direct connection to the target FPGA, either via a ATCA switch in slot #2, or via the RTM Ethernet interface.
+The ProgramFPGA needs to have access to the network interface connected to the FPGA, so the container uses the host network.
+This limitation will be fixed in future versions.

 You host need to have the ipmi driver **ipmi_devintf** installed and loaded in your host.
 If so, the device **/dev/ipmi0** must be present in your host.
 This device needs to be accessible from the container.